jjoeldaniel/362/README.md

 * Tailwind for our CSS
 * typescript for our language
 * Vite for set up
+* Bun for package management
-* Asana for Project management
+* Asana for project management
 * Lucid chart for Visualisation

 ## Downloading Code